AhmedTasleem/RTO-Management/README.md

 # RTO-Management

-This code is written by Sparsh Gupta and Tanmay Singh.

 It is in html and php.

 For this to run you have to install the XAMPP for the phpmyadmin server.